 Meet the Team

-Producer, Radio Free Bay Ridge
+Producer & Co-Host, Radio Free Bay Ridge

-In addition to his work editing and co-hosting the podcast, Dan runs The Ambrose Light satirical blog, which pokes fun at the ridiculousness of small-town politics in the neighborhood.
+In addition to his work editing and co-hosting the podcast, Dan ran The Ambrose Light satirical blog, which pokes fun at the ridiculousness of small-town politics in the neighborhood.
 He often volunteers as a videographer for local events, protests, and political campaigns.
 His background is in technology, urban planning, architecture, and historic preservation.
 He spends whatever free time he has avidly reading and researching, obsessing over tea, and playing with the studio’s cat (an adopted stray).
 His favorite episode so far is our deep-dive into how hyper-local nativism surfaces in political discussions and speech.

 Cultural Correspondent and Production Manager, Radio Free Bay Ridge

 A former ESL teacher, Mary has volunteered for a variety of activist organizations, including the Khader El-Yateem Campaign, Fight Back Bay Ridge, South Brooklyn Progressive Resistance, and Bay Ridge for Social Justice.
 She can often be found working on crafts, writing historical fiction, and getting drunk with socialists.
 Her favorite episode so far is the round-table analysis of our last City Council election.

 Education Correspondent, Radio Free Bay Ridge

 Erik is an independent voter and formerly-closet progressive from Nowhere, Ohio.
 He works at a non-profit that promotes the learning of Ancient Greek and Latin, and is slowly trying to move into the education policy field.
 He enjoys playing D&D, hiking, and talking to strangers.
 His favorite episode is our analysis on how a new school can be built in the neighborhood to alleviate overcrowding.